stemasc/stemasc/README.md

-## Hi there, welcome to my GitHub Profile! 👋
+## Hi there, welcome to my GitHub! 👋